 For those who want to minimise soil disturbance, the Claydon “LD” lower disturbance set-up is available for all Hybrid drills.
 The LD kit will drill directly into stubbles, cover crops, pastures and heavy residues.
 It can be specified on new machines or ordered as a retrofit.
 Instead of buying a new drill, buy a new Claydon LD kit.

 The first component of the LD kit is the twin tine, consisting of two 15mm wide points with a unique double leaf design which increases lateral strength for seed depth accuracy.
 The small amount of tilth created ensures good soil to seed contact.
 Fertiliser can be placed down the back of the seeding tines, down the front fertiliser tine or surface applied between the two tines.
-The twin tines seed in row spacings of 14-15cm to give a traditional type of finish.
+The twin tines seed in row spacings approximately 7.5cm either side of the centre of the leading tine.

 Double cutting discs